HMAS Anzac (FFH 150)

 HMAS Anzac (FFH 150) was the lead ship of the Anzac-class frigates in use with the Royal Australian Navy (RAN) and the Royal New Zealand Navy (RNZN).
 Entering Australian service in 1996, the frigate operated as part of the INTERFET peacekeeping taskforce in 1999.
 In 2003, she was involved in the Battle of Al Faw, and became the first RAN ship to fire in anger since the Vietnam War.

-In February 2024 it was announced by the Australian Government that HMAS Anzac would not sail again and be the first ship of her class to be decommissioned in the near future, followed by her sister ship Arunta in 2026.
+In February 2024 it was announced by the Australian Government that HMAS Anzac would not sail again and be the first ship of her class to be decommissioned in the near future, followed by her sister ship HMAS Arunta in 2026.
 HMAS Anzac was decommissioned on 18 May 2024 after 28 years of service.